trendmicro/cloudone-filestorage-deployment-templates/aws/required-permissions.md

 # User permissions for deployment

-The user that will make the deployment need to have specific permissions to execute the deployment.
-In the file [deployment-role-policy.json](deployment-role-policy.json) you can find the specific permissions that the user policy need to have to deploy the cloudformations templates.
-If your current user already have a more permissive policy such as `AdministratorAccess` the deployment will work, but we do recommend to apply the principle of least privilege.
+Users need to have specific permissions to execute the deployment.The file [deployment-role-policy.json](deployment-role-policy.json) contains the specific permissions that the users needs to have to deploy the cloudformations templates.
+You can use a broad, permissive policy such as `AdministratorAccess`, and the deployment will work, but we recommend that roles are more restrictive and have only the permissions required.

 To add the policy:

-- Go to your `AWS account > IAM > Policies > Create policy`
+- Go to `AWS account > IAM > Policies > Create policy`.

 - Select `JSON` and copy and paste the whole content of the [deployment-role-policy.json](deployment-role-policy.json) file.

 - Add `Tags` to the policy (optional), give a `Name` to the policy (Required) and a `Description` (Optional).
-Your policy is ready to be use!
+Your policy is ready to be use.

 To attach the policy to the user:

-- Go to your desired user on `IAM > Users`
+- Go to `IAM > Users` and select the user.
-- Click on `Add permissions`
+- Click `Add permissions`.
-- Select `Attach existing policies directly`
+- Select `Attach existing policies directly`.
-- Mark the polcy that we've just created and click on `Next > Add permission`.
+- Mark the policy that you just created and click on `Next > Add permission`.

 # Permissions required by the templates